tailor-maid/tailormaid.github.io/_posts/2020-03-22-covid-19-store-closure.md

 ### What happened to my order?
 All orders were put on hold.
-Work was stored safely and during closure the business premises had regular visits and check-ups to ensure all was fine.
+Work was stored safely and during closure the business premises will have regular visits and check-ups to ensure all is fine.
-The business premises was secured throughout closure.
+The business premises will be secured throughout closure.

 ### When will we re-open?
 The latest indications are that high-street shops can re-open on June 15, 2020.